 Wait a few minutes until the oil settles before inspecting the oil level.

 - 4. Inspect: (Do not thread dipstick in). - Engine oil level

-Oil level should be between maximum and minimum marks "2" Oil level is below the minimum mark, Add oil up to the proper level.
+Oil level should be between maximum and minimum marks "2" If the oil level is below the minimum mark, Add oil up to the proper level.

 Engine Oil Replacement